spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/atoms/input/README.md

 # input (atom)

-Creates a simple input element - a control that allows the user to input data.
+Creates a simple input element - a control that allows users to input data.

 ## Code sample